r-kara/Emotion-Detector-CNN/README.md

 4. Report:

 - Title page.
-- Dataset section explaining the origin of the images and why they were chosen.
+- Dataset section: explaining the origin of the images and why they were chosen.
-- Data cleaning section explaining the process of cleaning the images.
+- Data cleaning section: explaining the process of cleaning the images.
-- Labeling section explaining how labelling was performed using a Python file to label images.
+- Labeling section: explaining how labelling was performed using a Python file to label images.
-- Dataset Visualization section explaining how dataset visualization was done using Python and Matplotlib.
+- Dataset Visualization section: explaining how dataset visualization was done using Python and Matplotlib.
+- CNN Architecture section: CNN Model Overview
+- Evaluation section: explaining our k-fold cross-evaluation process
+- Bias Analysis section: to report the results from the bias analysis and the steps taken for mitigation
-- Reference section containing pertinent resources consulted for this project.
+- Reference section: containing pertinent resources consulted for this project.

 5. Originality Form: